CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/10-Security Modules.md

     - If you get any pop-out **App Locker** permissions, click on **Yes**.

-1. After creating the rule, from the Start menu, search for **Command Prompt** and select it.
+1. After creating the rule, from the Start menu of your Session Desktop, search for **Command Prompt** and select it.

     ![](../Azure-Virtual-Desktop-v3/media/cmd.png)